 Your doctor may recommend that you take a combination of medications.

 Some lifestyle changes can help you prevent flare-ups of SLE.
+Lower doses of antimalarial drugs, corticosteroids, and drugs to suppress the immune system may also be used to prevent flares.
 Work with your doctor to create a plan for your symptoms.
-Some steps may include: Learn the signs of a flare-up and contact your doctor as soon as possibleGet immediate treatment for any cuts or infectionsManage symptoms for other chronic conditions caused by SLEAvoid sun exposureIf you smoke, learn how to quitEat a healthy dietLimit emotional stressGet enough restExercise regularly, with your doctor's permission
+Learn the signs of a flare-up and contact your doctor as soon as possibleGet immediate treatment for any cuts or infectionsManage symptoms for other chronic conditions caused by SLEAvoid sun exposureIf you smoke, learn how to quitEat a healthy dietLimit emotional stressGet enough restExercise regularly, with your doctor's permission

 Depression in people with chronic health conditions like SLE is common, emotional support is important.
 Surround yourself with supportive family and friends.
 If you are still having problems, consider counseling or joining a support group.

 There are no current guidelines to prevent SLE since the cause is not known.